 A product of the industrial age, Tamdhu was founded by a group of blenders in 1897 who sought out the emminent distillery architect Charles Doig to design the facility.
 Doig set about creating what would later be described as the most technologially advanced distillery of it’s time in Alfred Barnard’s 1902 book The Whisky Distilleries of the United Kingdom.

 Tamdhu was under the ownership of Highland Distillers (now Edrington) when the distillery was mothballed in 2010.
 The future must have seemed grim at the time but fortunately the situation wasn’t to last.
-Ian Macleod, owner of Glengoyne, stepped in just two years later in 2012 and has since rebranded and relaunched the single malt with 10 year old and limited release batch strength versions packaged in an attractive victorian style bottle.
+Ian Macleod Distillers, owners of Glengoyne, stepped in just two years later in 2012 and have since rebranded and relaunched the single malt with 10 year old and limited release batch strength versions packaged in an attractive victorian style bottle.

 While Tamdhu is usually aged in ex-sherry casks, here the Good Spirits have unearthed spirit matured for 9 years in ex-bourbon barrels.

 Smell: A bit muted at first and needs water to open up but there’s Vanilla, Honeycomb and Spice, Apple, Lemon and Cream, Malt & even a touch of Coconut.

 Taste: Lots of Spice on the palate and benefits from a splash of water though the heat remains.
 Oak, Caramel, Honey and Lime and maybe my imagination but a tiny hint of Smoke..?